-We are currently constructing this new family home for a constrained back garden site in a Hackney Conservation Area, formerly occupied by a run-down garage and workshop.
+We have recently completed this new family home for a constrained back garden site in a Hackney Conservation Area, formerly occupied by a run-down garage and workshop.

 Our brief was to design an imaginative and engaging contemporary home for the small site, measuring only 11m by 8m, whilst sticking to a volume established by a historic planning application.
 Working within the very tight constraints of the site, planning requirements and the previous permission we worked with our client to develop a new approach to the project and gained planning permission in June 2016.